Test your grit,

 YES.
 Full stop.

-You are not permitted to race with any music devices including mobile phones, MP3 players, earphones etc, this is a very serious safety risk to you and the participants around you.
+You are NOT permitted to race with any music devices including mobile phones, MP3 players, earphones etc, this is a very serious safety risk to you and the participants around you.

 All packs will be available for collection in event week.
 Times to be confirmed.